xuxiaojian/2022-MRM-LEARN/README.md

   Four pre-trained models can be downloaded from [Google drive](https://drive.google.com/drive/folders/1nMWOI5tI2dYvupwMiRBOgw-VdJIjF-48?usp=sharing).
 Once downloaded, place them into `./results`.
 The detail information of the provided models are listed below:

   - **LEARN-BIO-finetuned_2021-11-01-12-27-38_mri_2dechoft_bnloss_relu/model/best-snr.h5**
-    - This is a LEARN-BIO model trained on 2D motion (in-plane translationa and rotation) data and fintuned on 3D motion (in-plane translatiob and 3D roation).
+    - This is a LEARN-BIO model trained on 2D motion (in-plane shift and rotation) data and finetuned on 3D motion (in-plane shift and 3D rotation).

   - **LEARN-BIO-warmup_2021-02-20-00-22-11_mri_2dechoft_bnloss_relu/model/latest.h5**
     - This is a LEARN-BIO model trained on 2D motion data.

   - **LEARN-IMG-finetuned_2021-10-27-02-35-53_mri_3decho_bnloss/model/best-snr.h5**
-    - This is a LEARN-IMG model trained on 2D motion data and fintuned on 3D motion.
+    - This is a LEARN-IMG model trained on 2D motion data and finetuned on 3D motion.

   - **LEARN-IMG-warmup_2021-02-24-03-56-55_mri_3decho_bnloss/model/best-snr.h5**
     - This is a LEARN-IMG model trained on 2D motion data .